gargee-banerjee/React-Redux-ECommerce/README.md

 3)Upon checkout, we can review the orders and delete items if needed.\
 3)Filter through products using search functionality.\
 4)Pagination enabled.\
-5)All the pages are responsive.\
+5)All the pages are responsive

 ### Firebase
--As of this moment I am using firebase for user authentication, also enabled google sign in authentication..\
+-As of this moment I am using firebase for user authentication, also enabled google sign in authentication.\
--It is also used to store user data.\
+-It is also used to store user data

 ### CommerseJS
 Fetching all products from CommerceJS API (We can add as many products as needed with details).\

-## In Progress
+### In Progress
--User based shopping cart(User will have account specific cart).\
+-User based shopping cart(User will have account specific cart).

+## Requirements
+Node.js + NPM (v4.x LTS)

+## Installation
+In order to setup and run the app locally you just have to:

+1)Clone this repository.\
+2)npm install.\
+3)Open a browser and navigate to http://localhost:3000.\
+At this point, you should be seeing your local deploy of eCommerce site.

 In the project directory, you can run: